 I’m an organizer, mobilization strategist, and Buddhist.
 I try to do clever stuff with databases in order to take more effective political action with people.

-Today I live at the Love + Solidarity Collective, work at the Institute for Policy Studies, and do what I can to volunteer with organizations in the Momentum Community and the Metro DC branch of the Democratic Socialists of America.
+Today I live at the Love + Solidarity Collective, work at the Institute for Policy Studies, and do what I can to volunteer with the Momentum Community and the Metro DC branch of the Democratic Socialists of America.
 I also happily run creative experiments in relational culture building with the Relational Uprising community of practice.

 In the near future I’m headed to graduate study.
 I want to look at the emotional life of communities in disaster, and see what they can teach us that might be useful at the end of the world.